ncbi/RepairSig/README.md

 Arguments:
-  -h, --help                show this help message and exit -J MMR, --MMR MMR         Number of expected MMR signatures.
+  -h, --help                show this help message and exit -J MMR, --MMR MMR         Expected number of DNA repair deficiency signatures.
   --noweights               No weights for genomic regions, i.e. set W and R to 1.
 Do not optimize W and R.
   -o OUT, --out OUT         path to the output file into which the trained tensors will be written -i INPUT, --input INPUT   path to the input file containing the given tensors